dldou/Image_processing_basics/README.md

 * [Setup](#setup)

 ## General info
 This project contained some of the very pre-processing functions such as spectral filtering or converters to red.
-A special transform named
+A special transform named "photomaton" can also be found.

 ## Technologies